celisun/ROS_odom_spin_Irobot_Create/README.md

 @ Celi Sun  @ Nov, 2017  @ Brandeis University

-Running scripts manipulates irobot to go forward and turn 180 deg if obstacle detected at front
+Running scripts manipulates irobot to **go forward and turn 180 deg** if obstacle detected at front

-This package contains **a node that converts odometry from quaternion to euler form**, and publish to topic /odom_euler.
+This package also contains **a node that converts odometry from quaternion to euler form**, and publish to topic /odom_euler.

 ## Dependencies